-At first it can seem that way.
-If you work in a profession where hearing is at risk, you know to wear earmuffs and/or earplugs, that much is clear.
+At first, it can seem that way.
+If you work in a profession where hearing is at risk, you know to wear earmuffs or earplugs.
+That much is clear.
 You see the signs everywhere.
 But you might be surprised just how many people aren’t wearing this hearing protective gear correctly.
 They think they’re protected when they aren’t.
 That makes things so much worse.

 Because many employers think this is a no-brainer, they might fail to teach you how to properly use your protective hearing devices.

 Putting in earplugs correctly is actually tricky.
 They must be almost all the way in the canal.
-If someone can see orange foam hanging out the sides of your head when you’re facing them, they’re not in right.
+If someone can see orange foam hanging out the sides of your head when you’re facing them, you’re not wearing them correctly.

 To use them properly, roll them.
 Then stretch the top of the ear up.
 Push it into the ear.
 Hold the earplug in the ear and count to 20.
-The tip should be just flush with the outside of the canal.
+This allows the foam to expand again and create a seal, which protects your hearing.

 This couldn’t be further from the truth.
 Earplugs and earmuffs have a rating that approximates how much protection you’re getting.
 It’s called an NRR.
 The protection ranges from 20-33.

 If you work in a noisy place, it’s not about whether you wear protection.
 It’s how much protection you have.
 You need to know whether it’s enough for your work environment.

 Hearing loss can occur if you work 8 hours above 85 decibels.
 That’s around the volume of a person yelling at the top of their lungs.